Delta Connection

 Delta Connection is a brand name under which Delta Air Lines has air service agreements with domestic regional air carriers that feed traffic to their network by serving passengers primarily in small and medium-sized cities in the domestic market, allowing a better match of capacity with demand in these markets.
-These include Delta's wholly owned subsidiary Endeavor Air and its third-party contractors Republic Airways, and SkyWest Airlines.
+These include Delta's wholly owned subsidiary Endeavor Air and its third-party contractors Republic Airways and SkyWest Airlines.

 These agreements are primarily capacity purchase arrangements, where Delta controls scheduling, pricing, reservations, ticketing, and seat inventories for the flights.
 Delta is entitled to all ticket, cargo, mail, in-flight, and ancillary revenues from these flights, while paying the regional airlines a defined amount based on their operating costs and market rates.
 These capacity purchase agreements are typically long-term, often lasting at least ten years with an option to extend.
 Some agreements grant Delta the right to terminate or remove certain aircraft for convenience at specific future dates.
 Additionally, SkyWest Airlines operates some flights under a revenue proration agreement, which divides the revenue for connecting flight itineraries based on a fixed dollar or percentage division.

 A scope clause agreement between Delta Air Lines and its mainline pilots union, the Air Line Pilots Association, limits the number and size of aircraft that may be flown by Delta Connection.
 The current agreement allows up to 125 airplanes with 50 seats or fewer, 102 airplanes with between 51 and 70 seats, and 223 airplanes with up to 76 seats.

-Airlines/Fleets
+Airlines and fleet

 As of February 2025, the combined Delta Connection-branded fleet consists of the following regional jet aircraft: